 The savory spices and rich broth in this classic Vietnamese dish are as refreshing as they are comforting, which makes it perfect for full bellies and tired minds the day after the big feast.

-This easy recipe takes turkey and incorporates it into a fluffy frittata with fresh veggies and sharp provolone cheese.
+Instead of just making more dinners from Thanksgiving leftovers, we like to use them to create great breakfasts and lunches, too.
+This easy recipe takes turkey and incorporates it into a fluffy frittata with fresh veggies and cheese.

 A cauliflower pasta bake — what's not to love?
 This crowd-pleasing 30-minute casserole is hot and comforting with creamy cheeses, tender noodles and, of course, turkey.